Bahadorrj/Bahadorrj/README.md

 # 💫 About Me:
-I'm currently working on a GUI application for a private company<br>I'm looking to collaborate on desktop and web applications, desktop GUI application development, computer vision and machine learning and any Python-related issue<br>I'm looking for help with design patterns<br>I'm currently learning OpenCV
+I'm currently working on a desktop GUI application for a private company<br>I'm looking to collaborate on desktop and web applications development, computer vision and machine learning, and any Python-related issues<br>I'm looking for help with design patterns<br>I'm currently learning OpenCV framework

 ## 🌐 Socials: